The Esophageal Cancer Center at Mount Sinai

-If you or a loved one has been diagnosed with esophageal cancer or if you are at risk for the disease, Mount Sinai’s team of experts can help.
-Spearheaded by Chairman of Department of Thoracic Surgery Raja Flores, MD, and Chief of Endoscopy Sharmila Anandasabapathy, MD, our Esophageal Cancer Center offers comprehensive care to patients at every stage of the disease.
+If you or a loved one has been diagnosed with esophageal cancer, Mount Sinai’s team of experts can help.
+Our Esophageal Cancer Center offers comprehensive care for every stage of the disease.

 About Esophageal Cancer